 Our unbiased and expert service continues after the policies have been issued, including help with any billing, claim, or administrative issues.
 Dental, vision, life, final expense, critical illness, disability, and long term care coverage is also offered by many carriers.
 Employers with less than 50 employees can also obtain benefits through the SHOP Exchange.
 Self-employed persons can take advantage of several tax deductions including HSA plans.

 Many Affordable Plan Options

 Quality benefits can be affordable.
-There are many plans that can fit your budget and we do the research.
+There are many policies that can fit your budget and we do the research.
 These plans help you when you have a claim, and feature the coverage you are likely to utilize.
 If you have pre-existing conditions, or you have been denied coverage in the past, you do not have to answer any medical questions on the short application.
-You can not be turned down during Open Enrollment.
-Budget-friendly plans are available in big cities, such as Cleveland, Cincinnati, Dayton, Columbus, and Toledo, along with smaller cities, such as Dublin, Massillon, Hilliard, Sandusky, Centerville, Athens, and Oxford.
+You can not be turned down during Open Enrollment, or if you have a qaulifying life event, which generates a "Special Enrollment Period."

-All plans contain required essential health benefits, although deductibles, copays, and your out-of-pocket costs can vary.
+All Marketplace (Exchange) plans contain required essential health benefits, although deductibles, copays, and your out-of-pocket costs can vary.
 These benefits include:

 Preventative services including annual routine physicals, mammograms, and child well-visits